What is the main source of law authorising this entity form?

 Which are the typical annual maintenance costs of maintaining the existence and legal good standing of such an entity (excluding legal fees)?

-• Hold an annual general meeting shareholders each year and keep the meeting minutes thereof;
+- Hold an annual general meeting of shareholders each year and keep the meeting minutes thereof;

-• Prepare a business report and financial statements each year and have it approved at the shareholders’ meeting; and
+- Prepare a business report and financial statements each year and have them approved at the shareholders' meeting; and

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).